kat-mcbrooks/browser-visit-history/README.md

 2. When a user visits the /visitHistory URL, a GET request is made to the server.
 The app.get '/visitHistory' route calls the model's getVisitHistory function. getVisitHistory returns the log that contains each visit's agent-url and timestamp.
    The log (an array of objects) is passed in to the res.render function so that the visitHistory view has access to it.
 Within the visitHistory view, we iterate over the log to display each visit as a list item.

 As the instructions said to spend no more than 30 minutes or so on this task, I opted for a simple design that uses .ejs files rather than creating a separate frontend app with a framework.
+I also did not spend time formatting, but stuck to the requirements as provided.
 I recognise that it is perhaps not the most well structured design, and I would happily receive advice on how to improve it.
 Some issues I've noticed that should be improved include:

 - I have captured the useragent string within a GET request route, but I wondered if it might be more appropriate to use a POST request because we are _adding_ data to the model layer.
 However, I am accustomed to using html forms to send data back to the server as POST requests, and this was not appropriate for this task.
 Moreover, the task was to capture the user-agents from when a user visits the url.
 - In the interest of time, and as I was instructed the system did not need to be long lasting, I did not use a database and instead am simply storing the agent urls as state within the model.
 To make the system more robust, one would use a database.
 - Testing.
-As I was instructed to spend no more than 30 minutes on this task, I did not look in depth at how to robustly test the app i.e. I used Postman to check that I could successfully make GET requests to the URLs and that I was correctly retrieving the user-agent from the headers.
+As I was instructed to spend no more than 30 minutes on this task, I did not look in depth at how to robustly test the app.
+I used Jest to test the visitHistory model and Postman to check that I could successfully make GET requests to the URLs and that I was correctly retrieving the user-agent from the headers.
 - There are many ways the app could be made more scalable.
 One would be to use express.router when more routes and models are introduced
 - Add error handling!